 Transfer any leftovers to an airtight container and store them in the refrigerator for up to 3 days.

-I prefer to enjoy leftover salmon cold, on top of a salad, or on a bagel.
-But if you would like it to be reheated, keep it low and slow.
-Wrap the salmon in foil and place in the oven at 275°F (140°C) for 12-15 minutes, or in the air fryer at 320°F (160°C) for 5 minutes.
+I prefer to enjoy leftover salmon cold over a salad or a bagel.
+But if you would like it reheated, keep it low and slow.
+Wrap the salmon in foil and place it in the oven at 275°F (140°C) for 12-15 minutes or in the air fryer at 320°F (160°C) for 5 minutes.

 Recipe FAQs

-It is much easier to remove the skin after the salmon has cooked versus cutting it off the raw salmon.
-Simply cook it skin-side-down, then peel it from the flesh before serving.
+It is much easier to remove the skin after the salmon has cooked than to cut it off the raw salmon.
+Simply cook it skin-side down, then peel it from the flesh before serving.

 Honey sriracha chicken is delicious!
-Allow the chicken to marinate for 30 minutes, then cook in the air fryer at 360°F (182°C) for about 20 minutes, turning it over halfway through the cook time.
-You can also use this sauce with diced chicken or pork, and cooked in a skillet for a stir fry!
+Allow the chicken to marinate for 30 minutes, then cook in the air fryer at 360°F (182°C) for about 20 minutes, turning it over halfway through the cooking time.
+You can also use this sauce with diced chicken or pork and cook it in a skillet for a stir fry!

 More Air Fryer Recipes